moiseh/wp-magic-crud/README.md

 ### 2. Overriding

-By default the plugin tries to execute **CREATE TABLE** and/or change fields at runtime when the **fields** structure changes in the entities array, using WordPress `dbDelta()` function.
+By default the plugin will try to execute **CREATE TABLE** and/or change fields at runtime when the **fields** structure changes in the entities array, using WordPress `dbDelta()` function.
 If you want to disable this to have full control over database or by performance reasons, it's possible by doing:

 ```php
 add_filter('wpmc_create_tables', '__return_false', 10, 2);